Today, heading out of the Grand Canyon, was another crazy one. This trail!

 Cleared the area, passed through snowy patches (and fell twice), then finally popped out on the North Rim.
 Yes!

 Then, I made a fatal error.
 Some guys I’d met earlier were up top, and told me my friends had headed left.
 I didn’t check my map, and did the same.
-An hour and 2-3 miles down the road, I realized I was going the wrong way.
-This could be a 2-hour, 5-mile mistake.
+An hour and two or three miles down the road, I realized I was going the wrong way.
+This could be a two-hour, five-mile mistake.
 So I prayed a car would come along and I could hitch back.

 I’d seen two cars in the past hour, but within minutes a truck came down the road, headed in the direction I needed to go.
 I hailed it down and explained my plight.